m4ndr4ck/money-transfer-api/README.md

 # money-transfer-api
-Simple Java 8 API based on Spark to handle money transfer
+Simple Java 8 API based on Spark Framework to handle money transfer

 <b>How to use</b>